lucdew/elastic-nginx/README.md

 # Offline Nginx logs stats with ELK

-Offline access log stats for a personal nginx web site using a dockerized ELK stack (6.X)
+Offline access log stats for a single personal nginx web site using a dockerized ELK stack (6.X)

 Note that the access.log file is already concatenated (not realistic for large volumes web sites) In the example script here, it is retrieved from a remote host through ssh